clams-tech/docs/docs/remote.md

 ## Installation

-### Native Desktop App

-You can download Remote for installation by visiting the [downloads](http://clams.tech/remote/downloads) page on our website and select the version compatible with your operating system.

-For a comprehensive list of all available downloads, including previous releases, check out our [Github](https://github.com/clams-tech/App/releases).

 ### PWA

 Remote is offered as a Progressive Web App (PWA), allowing you to install it directly on your device.
 Once installed, it provides a user experience similar to that of a native app downloaded from an app store.
 The PWA is particularly useful for anyone that requires access to their nodes via their cellphone, especially while on the go.